junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "And that's connected to our problem how?"
 Dean frowns, letting go for once to not mock Sam's obsession with these historical figures that he can never understand.

 "I'm thinking," Sam grooms through his thoughts with waving hands, "if that Angel Black Death plague is a symptom when angels get in too close contact with Darkness, and angels' true forms are like flowing lights, then it's practically *literally* a metaphor to say 'Light is getting consumed by the Darkness'.
-With the opposite of light -- the absence of light -- in their system, angels can't heal; that's why they're dying, and eventually all lights get consumed and they end up dead.
+With the opposite of light -- the absence of light -- in their system, angels can't heal; that's why they're dying, and eventually all lights get consumed, and they end up dead.
 It sort of makes sense."

 "And so the cure is... giving them more light?"
 Dean tries to catch up, connecting the dots.